docarray/docarray/docs/glossary.md

 # Glossary

-DocArray scope is a edge of different field, from AI to web app.
+DocArray scope is at the edge of different fields, from AI to web apps.
 To make it easier to understand, we have created a glossary of terms used in the documentation.

 ## Concept